enmanuelduran/enmascript/content/articles/2018-10-22-why-I-prefer-objects-over-switch-statements.md

 ---
-date: '2018-10-22T01:10:23.912Z'
+date: "2018-10-22T01:10:23.912Z"
-title: 'Why I prefer objects over switch statements'
+title: "Why I prefer objects over switch statements"
-summary: 'A different approach to handle your conditions.'
+summary: "A different approach to handle your conditions."
-series: ['Javascript']
+series: ["Javascript"]
-featuredImage: '2018-10-22-objects-over-switch.png'
+featuredImage: "2018-10-22-objects-over-switch.png"
 ---

 Recently (or not so recently, depending on when you read this article), I was having a debate with some teammates about how to handle conditions that require multiple evaluations, usually for such cases people love to use a switch statement or a huge `if` with multiple `else if` conditions.
 In this article I'm going to focus on a third way (the approach I prefer), we're going to make use of objects for quick lookups.